AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 ### Complex Deployment Package Dependencies {#complex-deploxment-package-dependencies}

-Complex deployments expand on the simple case, and set dependencies between the corresponding mutable Content and immutable Code packages.
-As required, dependencies can be established between immutable Code packages as well.
+Complex deployments expand on the simple case, and set dependencies between the corresponding mutable content and immutable code packages.
+As required, dependencies can be established between immutable code packages as well.

 + `all` has no dependencies
   + `ui.apps.common` has no dependencies